john-seb/john-seb.github.io/content/talk/saefoil/index.md

 ## Forenoon: Foil Geometry and Wing Design Fundamentals

+This is a comprehensive introduction to the underlying mathematics and design process of choosing the best fit airfoil section for a particular application.
+The math is developed and applied.
+An overview of the NACA families and their applications is given.
+The process of choosing the right foil from the existing databases is charted out.
+The session ends with a practical exercise.
+This is followed by a CAD and CFD workshop to analyse the foil.

 <object data="https://john-seb.github.io/talk/saefoil/foil1.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="https://john-seb.github.io/talk/saefoil/foil1.pdf">
         <p>This browser does not support PDFs.
 Please download the PDF to view it: <a href="https://john-seb.github.io/talk/saefoil/foil1.pdf">Download PDF</a>.</p>